Skip to content

 file: postbody.json

-Extracting Values from API Calls
+Extracting data from API calls

 From our login.jkt example test: